Chance-Constrained Neural MPC under Uncontrollable Agents via Sequential Convex Programming: Deterministic Problem Reformulation and Algorithm

 based on the updated control sequence $\mathbf{u}^{*(\ell-1)}$ solved in the ($\ell$-1)-th outer loop.
 Denote $\{\bar{R}_k^{(\ell)}\}_{k=1}^T$ as $\bar{R}^{(\ell)}$.
 Then, we can construct the \textbf{$\ell$-th DOCP} parameterized by $\bar{R}^{(\ell)}$.
 Next, one can use SCP to compute the next solution $\mathbf{u}^{*(\ell)}$ within several inner loops.

 \textbf{Inner Loop (SCP):} For fixed error bounds $\bar{R}$, we iteratively solve convexified subproblems with linearized constraints until convergence at $\mathbf{u}^{*}$.
 The working principle of SCP is successively linearizing the costs and nonconvex constraints, seeking a solution of the original problem through a sequence of convex problems.
 Given the solution $\mathbf{u}^{(j)}$ from the convexified problem at iteration $j$, the convex approximation of (DOCP) at the current iteration $j+1$ is described next.
-First, we approximate the cost function $J(\mathbf{x},\mathbf{u})$ around $\mathbf{u}^{(j)}$ using a first-order Taylor expansion and denote the resulting linearized function as $\tilde{J}^{(j)}(\mathbf{u})$.

-Next, we linearize the controllable agent's state trajectory with respect to the control sequence.
+First, we linearize the controllable agent's state trajectory with respect to the control sequence.
 Since the dynamics $x_{k+1} = f(x_k, u_k)$ in \eqref{eq:controllable_dynamics} are known, applying the chain rule recursively yields that each state $x_k$ can be expressed as an affine function of $\mathbf{u}$ around the reference trajectory $\mathbf{u}^{(j)}$:

 where $\nabla_{\mathbf{u}} x_k$ is computed recursively via the chain rule: $\nabla_{\mathbf{u}} x_{k+1} = \nabla_x f(x_k, u_k) \cdot \nabla_{\mathbf{u}} x_k + \nabla_u f(x_k, u_k)$ with initial condition $\nabla_{\mathbf{u}} x_0 = 0$.
 This linearization enables us to transform the state constraint $x_k \in \mathcal{X}$ into a convex constraint $\tilde{x}_k^{(j)}(\mathbf{u}) \in \mathcal{X}$.